 (1773 - 1777), Moundsville

-A settlers' stockaded blockhouse, originally built in 1770, located just north of the present-day railroad station and Grave Creek Indian Mound.
-After it was abandoned in 1777, after a nearby battle, it was burned down by Indians.
+A settlers' stockaded blockhouse (first built in 1770) located just north of the present-day railroad station and Grave Creek Indian Mound.
+After it was abandoned in 1777, after the battle at Fort Henry, it was burned down by Indians.
 In 1784 Tomlinson returned and rebuilt his home.

 Grave Creek Blockhouse

 (1777 - unknown), Moundsville

-A settlers' blockhouse.
+A settlers' blockhouse at Grave Creek Flats.
 Possibly the same as Tomlinson's Fort listed above.

 Round Bottom Blockhouse